 Considering all the factors that affect the cost to tear down a house, you can expect to spend anywhere from $8,000 to $15,000.

 You can consider recycling the contents and structural materials of your tear down to recover most of the demolition expenses.

-According to Home Advisor, the average cost of tearing down a house is between $2 to $17 per square foot.
+According to Home Advisor, the average cost to demolish a house is between $2 to $17 per square foot.